mapseed/platform/README.md

 -------------
 <dl>
   <dt>Submit a Report</dt>
   <dd>Adding reports is easy.
-The simple interface lets users quickly drop pins on the map with descriptions and other useful information.</dd>
+The simple interface lets users quickly drop pins on the map with an image, description, and other useful information that can be customized by the form administrator.</dd>

   <dt>Comment on Reports</dt>
   <dd>Engage your audience in meaningful conversation.
-Users can leave [rich media] comments on reports.</dd>
+Users can leave comments on reports, and vote to support them.</dd>

   <dt>Explore Rich Environmental Data</dt>
   <dd>Overlay pertinent geographic data.
-Applying custom vector data to our Geoserver, the Hey Duwamish! map can pull in GeoJson and WMS URLs as additional map layers.</dd>
+Applying custom vector data as map layers using CartoDB, Mapbox, GeoServer, or your own WMS server.</dd>

-  <dt>Mapbox Projeplct Integration</dt>
-  <dd>Import a Mapbox project to enhance project management into the map</dd>

-  <dt>Explore Reports and Comments</dt>
-  <dd>The map allows users to find reports and comments in their areas of interest.</dd>

-  <dt>Show Support</dt>
-  <dd>Need to know which reports are most popular?
-Users can vote for their favorite reports to show their support.</dd>

-  <dt>Social Sharing</dt>
-  <dd>Harness the power of viral marketing.
-Users engage their social network when they share reports on Twitter and Facebook.</dd>

-  <dt>Activity Feed</dt>
-  <dd>See a list of recently submitted reports, comments, and support.</dd>

-  <dt>Responsive Design</dt>
-  <dd>We've designed Hey Duwamish to work great and look beautiful on all screen sizes—desktop, mobile, and touch screens!</dd>

-Alternatively, you may want to use a [different hosting service](https://github.com/openplans/shareabouts/blob/master/doc/DEPLOY.md) and set up the components of Shareabouts manually.

-  <dt>Internationalization</dt>
-  <dd>We currently offer a Spanish version of our website, but we are looking to include a Vietnamese version soon</dd>
+  <dt>Custom landing pages for your map data</dt>
+  <dd>Make sure all the important information about your neighborhood has a place to live on the open web with friendly URLs</dd>

+  <dt>Multiple Languages</dt>
+  <dd>Just edit the translation files and you are ready to go.</dd>
 </dl>

 Contributing